 - Direct line

-This unique, intensive programme covers all aspects of technical theatre.
-You'll have placement opportunities at theatres, events, performance companies and festivals.
+Kickstart a successful and diverse career by entering this new and unique intensive programme covering all aspects of technical theatre.
+While learning, you'll enjoy placement opportunities at theatres, events, performance companies and festivals.

 - Access to state-of-the-art technical facilities at our Academy of Music and Theatre Arts (AMATA)